Evolution of the Inner Accretion Flow in Swift J1727.8$-$1613 across Intermediate States: Insights from Broadband

 \subsection{Source Variability}

 The shapes of the PDSs in different energy bands indicate a slight decrease in variability as the source transitioned to the SIMS.
-In both the spectral states, the increase in PDS power with energy suggests that high-energy coronal photons exhibit stronger variability than the softer ones, associated with the disk.
+In both spectral states, the increase in PDS power with energy suggests that high-energy coronal photons exhibit greater variability than the softer ones associated with the disk.
 In the HIMS, however, the PDSs above $30$ keV are nearly identical, suggesting a similar variability pattern among hard photons in this energy range.
 Additionally, the significant increase in QPO frequency from $\sim1.3$ Hz to $\sim6.6$ Hz suggests a change in the disk–corona geometry between the two states.
 If QPOs are thought to be associated with the inner edge of the disk or the outer boundary of the inner hot flow, the observed increase in the QPO frequency implies that the disk has moved relatively closer to the ISCO in the SIMS, potentially accompanied by a contraction of the corona.
-This interpretation is consistent with the results from our spectral modeling, where the disk is found to be moving closer to the ISCO in the SIMS.
+This interpretation is consistent with the results of our spectral modeling, which show that the disk moves closer to the ISCO in the SIMS.

-The shapes of the rms–energy spectra observed in the HIMS and SIMS differ from those reported by \citet{Gierlinski2005MNRAS.363.1349G} for the LHS of XTE~J1650--500 using RXTE data, where the variability is stronger at lower energies and gradually decreases with increasing photon energy.
+The shapes of the rms–energy spectra observed in the HIMS and SIMS differ from those reported by \citet{Gierlinski2005MNRAS.363.1349G} for the LHS of XTE~J1650--500 using RXTE data, where the variability is more substantial at lower energies and gradually decreases with increasing photon energy.
 However, their study lacked coverage below $3$ keV, making it difficult to investigate the variability associated with the disk emission at softer energies.
-The morphology of the rms-energy spectra does not always remain the same and is found to vary across the spectral states and sources as well.
+The morphology of the rms-energy spectra does not always remain constant and varies across spectral states and sources.
 In the intermediate states of the BHXRB XTE~J1550--564, \cite{Gierlinski2005MNRAS.363.1349G} reported that fractional rms increases with the increase in photon energy.
-This trend is consistent with our findings in both the HIMS and SIMS of Swift~J1727.8--1613.
+This trend is consistent with our findings from both HIMS and SIMS for Swift~J1727.8--1613.
 In addition, a similar trend in the rms–energy spectrum derived at the QPO frequency was also reported during the HIMS of the low-mass BHXRB MAXI~J1803--298 by \cite{Chand2022ApJ...933...69C}, though their study also lacked the data below $3$ keV.